 The Class Flag shall be the Clipper Race Flag.

-All flags will be shown on a committee vessel.
+All flags will be shown on the Abell Point Marina Committee Vessel “Coyne”.

 Sound signals shall be made by an air horn and are made to draw your attention to the flags.

 The start will be signaled by an air horn blast.

 The start sequence shall be called on VHF CH 77.

 Engines are permitted to be used until the 4 minute preparatory signal.

 The start line shall be between the mast on the Committee Vessel “Coyne” and a yellow inflatable buoy.